-Box Canyon in California is smaller and narrower than a river canyon, with three steep walls and only one point of access.
+Box Canyon in California is smaller and narrower than a river canyon, with steep walls and only two points of access.
 The rocky hideaway in Southern California started out as the place for a weekend getaway, but its legacy was cemented later on when it became the home base for a doomsday cult.

 Francis Pencovic, who went by Krishna Venta, claimed to be the second coming of Christ.
 Venta, who insisted he came from the planet Neophrates—where he’d been born 240,000 years prior—started the W.F.K.L.
 Fountain of the World in 1948.
 He bought up 25 acres of land in Box Canyon and built a monastery and several dorms to house his 100 or so followers.

 The Fountain of the World was incorporated in 1951, and the cult’s long-haired and constantly barefoot members often helped to fight wildfires in the area.
 Neighboring communities sang their praises.